bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 ## What you did

-Please provide a runnable code snippet or link if you can.
+Describe how you arrived at the problem.
+If you can, consider providing a code snippet or link.

 ## What went wrong